-Note: In Forward Binder configurations, you can edit variables in the main window; in Copy Binder configurations, you can only edit variables after you click the Submit button, in the Submit Jobs window.
-For details, see Browse Catalogs Copy Binder and Forward Binder Configurations.
+Note: In Forward Binder configurations, you can edit variables in the main window; in Copy Binder and Logging configurations, you can only edit variables after you click the Submit button, in the Submit Jobs window.
+For details, see Browse Catalogs Copy Binder and Forward Binder Configurations or see the Logging Configuration.